 2014 LRDP Environmental Impact Report

-A Draft Environmental Impact Report (EIR) on the LRDP was prepared in accordance with the California Environmental Quality Act (CEQA) and published on August 15, 2014.
+A Draft EIR on the LRDP was prepared in accordance with the California Environmental Quality Act (CEQA) and published on August 15, 2014.
 The EIR provides a program-level analysis of the proposed 2014 LRDP, as well as project-level analysis for a number of specific 2014 LRDP development proposals where greater project detail was available.

 Following a 60-day public review period on the Draft EIR from August 15, 2014 through October 14, 2014, which included a public hearing held on September 22, 2014, UCSF prepared the Final EIR.
 Click here to view a copy of the Final EIR.

 The Board of Regents of the University of California certified the Final EIR at their November 2014 meeting.